jonlpersson/ed-latimore/site/_products/repurpose-for-profit-one-post-to-rule-them-all.md

       In just 5 days, you'll have a step-by-step content repurposing blueprint specific to your business and audience.
+You'll be armed with a simple method to get content down, no matter how busy you are or how little you think you have to say.

       No more wasting hours starting from scratch ever again.

       The skills you gain from this challenge will transform the way you produce